Your telehealth appointment has been booked and now you’re thinking about how your first video session might go. This blog post covers the basics.

 Firstly, your session occurs through Jane App’s new video conferencing feature.
 I’ll send you a link by email to sign up for Jane App and complete your intake form online.
 You’ll sign in to Jane App from your web browser and access the link to start your video therapy session.
 Make sure your microphone and video have connected.

-As a woman who identifies as white, trans, queer, and a person with a physical disability, I’m mindful of the need for you and me to feel safe, seen, and heard in therapy.
-I state my pronouns and ask you to share yours with me.
-I know and respect the need to use the first name you share with me.
-I encourage you to read my non-discrimination policy.
-I invite you to contact me with any questions.
+As a woman who is white, trans, queer, and a person with a physical disability, I’m mindful of the need for you and me to feel safe, seen, and heard in therapy.
+I state my pronouns and give you a chance to share yours with me.
+We introduce ourselves, sharing aspects of our social location that may support us during our work together.

-After the intake form is complete and forms have been signed, we may spend the rest of the session getting to know each other.
-I may ask you about what brings you to book an appointment with me, today.
-This will allow us to have a conversation about what’s been on your mind, what needs to change for you, or what you hope to work through during your online therapy sessions.
-When it’s appropriate I may explain what has inspired me to do this work, especially my training in Focusing Oriented Therapy, Sensorimotor Psychotherapy®, and other body-inclusive approaches to trauma-informed care and restorative justice.
+We continue with a conversation that reveals what’s been on your mind, what needs to change for you, and what you hope to work through during your online therapy sessions with me.
+I may share what has inspired me to do this work, including my training in Focusing Oriented Therapy, Sensorimotor Psychotherapy®, and Narrative Therapy.

 Finally, near the end of our session is a good time to assess how we’re a good fit.
 This is the time to ask questions.
 If you’d like to continue working with me weekly, bi-weekly, or monthly, we’ll book your next session by video.
 You’ll receive an email that confirms your next appointment’s date and time.